 A lot of people who are looking to casually start a business get stumped at this step.

-They usually skipped the “honing your skills” and “researching the market” bit completely and wanted to get started raking in money from day 1.
+They usually skip the “honing your skills” and “researching the market” bit completely and want to get started raking in money from day 1.
 (The same people who fall for the “get rich quick” scam)

 If you can’t think of what product you can create, you either 1) Need more experience in your industry to understand what people want or 2) Need to get off your ass and actually learn something useful (or both).

-If you’re a bodybuilder with some experience with training people – you’d know what exercises work for which people, which supplements works and for whom, you’d be perfectly placed to contact some manufacturers and develop your own line of supplements and even a training video guide.
+If you’re a bodybuilder with some experience with training people – you’d know what exercises work for which people and which supplements works and for whom.
+You’d be perfectly placed to contact some manufacturers and develop your own line of supplements and even a training video guide.

 If on the other hand, you’re just some guy who occasionally goes to the gym – you wouldn’t know anything about the bodybuilding and supplement industry to begin with, so of course you’re going to be stumped when creating a product in that particular industry.